matiascabello/mixai/README.md

   and the OAuth/session flow are verified manually, not by automated tests.
 - **No fallback providers.** An OpenAI or Spotify outage has no graceful degradation path today.
+- **Spotify Development Mode quota.** The hosted instance is capped at 5 allowlisted accounts by Spotify, not by design — see [Demo](#demo) above for the recorded walkthrough and self-hosting instructions.

 ## Screenshots